List of weapons and armour in Middle-earth: Belthronding

 Belthronding (Sindarin/Ilkorin: Intractable Bow) is the bow wielded by Beleg Cúthalion (Strongbow) in The Silmarillion and The Lays of Beleriand.

-Black Arrow
+Black arrow

-The Black Arrow was used in Esgaroth by Bard the Bowman; he mentions that it has been used many times, always successfully, and always recovered.
+The black arrow was used in Esgaroth by Bard the Bowman; he mentions that it has been used many times, always successfully, and always recovered.
 An heirloom from many generations of Bard's family, that he believed had been made in the forges of the King under the Mountain; Bard recites its history, urges it to "go now and speed well", and shoots Smaug.
-The arrow was lost with the Dragon's corpse in the Long Lake.
+It was lost with the Dragon's corpse in the Long Lake.

 Dailir

 Dailir is the arrow favoured by Beleg, the great bowman of the First Age of Middle-earth.
 Beleg was always able to retrieve this arrow for reuse.

 Red Arrow

 The Red Arrow is a black-feathered arrow barbed with steel; its tip was painted red.
 It was a token used by Gondor to summon Rohan in time of dire need.
 In The Return of the King, the Red Arrow was presented to Théoden by Hirgon with the message: "...the Lord Denethor asks for all your strength and all your speed, lest Gondor should fall at last."
 Théoden pledged his assistance, but Hirgon was killed during the ride back to Minas Tirith, leading Denethor to believe that no help was forthcoming from Rohan.
 The Red Arrow has a historical antecedent in the Old English poem Elene in which Constantine the Great summoned an army of mounted Visigoths to his aid against the Huns by sending an arrow as a "token of war".